 Pete Tong was the star attraction this year and the excitement tangible as the clock ticked til his appearance.
 His predecessor, Roger Sanchez, was a hard act to follow as he was amazing last year but Tong is such a legend we were primed and ready for a show.

 Faces glittered and a glass of Moet in hand, it was time to party!

 Garden party vibes abounded wit the fizz of Moet mingling with the chatter of the glitterati.

 Pop up shop regulars like Hugo formerly from Made In Chelsea fed the revellers retail habit and beauty makeover stations had us all sparkled up ready for the main event.

 The V.I.P. tent was jumping as the resident DJ warmed us all up and got the party well and truly started.
 Pete Tong treated us to a banging set – sadly departing at 11pm – but leaving us in the capable hands of his replacement.

 At midnight, the fun comes to a sudden halt and we felt like Cinderella in duplicate as it the time came to head back down the golden mile, after-party pumps coming into full effect as the dancing had taken its toll on our tootsies!

 We stayed in the Ibis in Reading, an easy journey from the Regatta and a waiting shuttle bus at Henley station whisks the shattered revellers to their various destinations.
 We have worked the Regatta this way for two years now and wouldn’t have it any other way.

-*Disclaimer: We were gifted our hospitality, tickets and our outfits etc but all thoughts and feelings are as always, my own.*
+*Disclaimer: We were gifted our hospitality, tickets and our outfits etc but all thoughts and feelings on Henley, our favourite event of the year, are as always, my own.*